:

 • Body language

 Greet customers with eye contact, a smile and their name if you have it to hand.
+If the customer is unable to make eye contact, you can look at the bridge of their nose.
 Make sure as the conversation continues, your body language doesn’t give a different message to your words – even if you are dealing with a difficult conversation.

 • Patience